-The practice had a vision to deliver high quality care and promote good outcomes for patients.
-The structure of the management team had recently changed and a strategy and business plan which reflected the vision and values of the practice had been reviewed and was being implemented.
+The practice had a clear vision to deliver high quality care and promote good outcomes for patients which staff knew and understood.
+The practice had a robust strategy and supporting business plans which reflected the vision and values which were regularly monitored.